Charlotteorsalad/DS-German-Credit-Risk/README.md

 Data Science Assignment

 <h2>Project Overview</h2>
 <p>This project uses the <strong>XGBoost</strong> algorithm to perform classification on a dataset.
 The objective is to demonstrate using XGBoost for classification tasks and evaluate the model’s performance through accuracy and other evaluation metrics.
-This assignment is performing data science techniques with different algorithms handled by each of the teammates.</p>
+This assignment is performing data science techniques with different algorithms handled by each of the teammates, whereas the preprocessing steps are group work.</p>

 <h4>Dataset: [https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data]</h4>